 INTRODUCTION

-Hydatid disease, also known as Echinococcosis, is a significant threat to the public health worldwide [Woolsey et al., 2021].
+Hydatid disease, also known as Echinococcosis, is a significant threat to public health worldwide [Woolsey et al., 2021].
 The World Health Organization (WHO) has mentioned it as one of the 17 neglected diseases to be controlled by 2050 [Wen et al., 2019].
 A global-scale assessment from 1991 to 2021 stated that there is a marked increment in the incidence of disease over the years and will continue to rise if proper interventions and public health policies are not framed [Tuergan et al., 2025].
 Moreover, the disease remains underreported and misdiagnosed because of its rarity and lack of awareness in countries like India.
 A recent study has highlighted the emerging trends of alveolar echinococcosis in Kashmir along with endemicity of cystic echinococcosis in Andhra Pradesh, Kashmir, and Chennai [Singh et al., 2025].

-The mentioned infection is caused by the parasites of the genus Echinococcus that has tremendous diversity in its genotype.
-Hydatid disease has 4 major forms i.e., alveolar, cystic, and neotropical echinococcosis (polycystic and unicystic) caused by Echinococcus multilocularis, Echninococcus granulosus sensu latu, Echninococcus vogeli and Echninococcus oligarthra respectively [Ali et al., 2024].
-The incubation period for cystic echinococcosis is variable and in most of the cases, symptoms are only evident when the cyst gains a size such that it starts exerting pressure on the adjacent organs [Woolsey et al., 2021].
-This is also a reason behind limited epidemiological data.
+The mentioned infection is caused by the parasites of the genus Echinococcus that have tremendous diversity in their genotype.
+Hydatid disease has 4 major forms i.e., alveolar, cystic, and neotropical echinococcosis (polycystic and unicystic) caused by Echinococcus multilocularis, Echinococcus granulosus sensu latu, Echinococcus vogeli and Echinococcus oligarthra respectively [Ali et al., 2024].
+The incubation period for cystic echinococcosis is variable and in most cases, symptoms are only evident when the cyst gains a size such that it starts exerting pressure on the adjacent organs [Woolsey et al., 2021].
+This is also a reason behind the limited epidemiological data.

-The life cycle of Echinococcus shows predator-prey relationship in which the adult worms remain attached to the small intestine of definitive host (dogs and other canids) and gravid proglottids are shed along with host’s feces.
-These proglottids, containing large number of eggs, are then consumed by intermediate host (sheep and other herbivores).
-Humans are the accidental intermediate hosts who get infected by feco-oral transmission or unhygienic animal handling practices. the eggs release oncospheres which migrate to different parts of the host via portal venous system and give rise to cysts and daughter cysts.
+The life cycle of Echinococcus shows a predator-prey relationship in which the adult worms remain attached to the small intestine of the definitive host (dogs and other canids) and gravid proglottids are shed along with host’s feces.
+These proglottids, containing a large number of eggs, are then consumed by the intermediate host (sheep and other herbivores).
+Humans are the accidental intermediate hosts who get infected by feco-oral transmission or unhygienic animal handling practices.
+The eggs release oncospheres which migrate to different parts of the host via the portal venous system and give rise to cysts and daughter cysts.
 Consequently, the dog eats up the infected intermediate host, thereby completing the life cycle [Govindasamy et al., 2023].
-The most common site for development of the cyst is liver followed by lungs.
+The most common site for development of the cyst is liver followed by the lungs.
 Isolated renal hydatid cyst is, therefore, a rare entity that requires immediate attention [Gadelkareem et al., 2018].
 Factors responsible for increased morbidity are the cyst size, site, cyst rupture leading to anaphylaxis or dissemination [Mandal et al., 2012].
 This creates a notion for increased awareness and needs to be included as one of the differentials for the renal cystic disease.

 CASE PRESENTATION:

-A 68-year-old female, resident of Uttar Pradesh, presented to our hospital with the complaints of abdominal distension and pain in the right flank region for 6 weeks.
+A 68-year-old female, resident of Uttar Pradesh, presented to our hospital with complaints of abdominal distension and pain in the right flank region for 6 weeks.
 She had no significant past and medical history.
 Her vitals were within the normal range.
 On examination, the abdomen was soft, non-tender with no hepatosplenomegaly and shifting dullness.